klaytn/klaytn-docs/docs/node/service-chain/value-transfer.md

 ```
 You can refer to the [subbridge API](../../bapp/json-rpc/api-references/subbridge.md#subbridge_deployBridge) for more details.

-`bridge_listBridge` shows the bridge contract addresses and their subscription status.
+`subbridge_listBridge` shows the bridge contract addresses and their subscription status.
 Sub-bridge saves the list of bridge contract addresses in a file.
 On reboot, sub-bridge reloads the bridge contract list from the file.

 ## Subscribing <a id="subscribing"></a>